overture-stack/docs/website/workshop/08-Portal-Customization.md

 3. Where theme colors and fonts are defined (`apps/stage/components/theme/`)
 4. That adding a new data table requires a component, a page route, environment variables, and an Arranger service

-**Extension Task:** If you have time or want to go further, the [Extension Task](./10-Extension-Task.md) introduces schema-validated data submission using Lectern and Lyric — useful if your data is hierarchical or requires enforced data quality before it reaches the portal.
+**Extension Task:** If you have time or want to go further, the [Extension Task](./10-Extension-Task.md) introduces schema-validated data submission using Lectern and Lyric, useful if your data is hierarchical or requires enforced data quality before it reaches the portal.